hcientist/OnlinePythonTutor/unsupported-features.md

 ### Other (language-agnostic)

+- Random number generators will give different results on different executions (in the future I'll save the random seed so that results are deterministic)
 - Unicode doesn't work well in general (especially for Ruby and Python 2); use ASCII characters when possible
 - Passing in command-line arguments via argv[] array
 - Multi-threaded, concurrent, or asynchronous code